sumatrapdfreader/sumatrapdf/docs/md/Debugging-Sumatra.md

 ## Getting logs

-We log information that might be helpful in debugging issues in memory.
-Sometimes we might ask you to send us logs.
+We log information that might be helpful in debugging issues.

-To see the logs: press `Ctrl + K` ([Command Palette](Command-Palette.md)), type `show log`
+To see the logs: `Ctrl + K` ([Command Palette](Command-Palette.md)), type `show log`

-This saves current logs to a file and opens default .txt editor with log file.
+This saves logs to a file and opens default editor for `.txt` files with log file.

 ## Install necessary software